Jafar-Najafi/Audio-Files/README.md

 # Audio-Files
-This repository consists of drones audio which has been recorded of drone's sound in an real environment by Jafar Najafi
+This repository contains drone sounds recorded by Jafar Najafi in real environment.